 NOTE: Only key fobs with the TESLA logo printed on the flat side support the passive locking and unlocking feature.
-Key fobs with the MODEL 3 logo printed on the flat side cannot passively lock and unlock Model 3.

-Locking and unlocking Model 3 with your key fob is conveniently hands-free.
+Locking and unlocking Model Y with your key fob is conveniently hands-free.
 Although you must be carrying a paired key fob, there is no need to use it.
-Model 3 has sensors around the vehicle that can recognize the presence of a key fob within a range of approximately six feet (two meters).
+Model Y has sensors around the vehicle that can recognize the presence of a key fob within a range of approximately six feet (two meters).
 Therefore, you can keep your key fob in your pocket or purse and simply pull on the door handle to unlock.
 When carrying your key fob with you, you can also open the trunk without having to use the key by pressing the rear trunk's exterior door handle.
-If Walk-Away Door Lock is enabled, Model 3 automatically locks when you exit and the key fob is no longer in range (see Walk-Away Door Lock on page 12).
-Passive locking and unlocking is automatically enabled when you pair your key fob to Model 3.
+If Walk-Away Door Lock is enabled, Model Y automatically locks when you exit and the key fob is no longer in range (see Walk-Away Door Lock on page 12).
+Passive locking and unlocking is automatically enabled when you pair your key fob to Model Y.